oktadev/okta-blog/_source/_posts/2020-08-14-spring-gateway-patterns.md

 In the code above, we set a custom json decoder, from the `objectMapper` that includes the `MoneyModule`, so the monetary amounts are correctly serialized and deserialized.
 Also, we set  `pricing-client` as the default OAuth 2.0 `registrationId`.
 For service discovery, a [`ReactorLoadBalancerExchangeFilterFunction`](https://cloud.spring.io/spring-cloud-commons/reference/html/#webflux-with-reactive-loadbalancer) must be added to the `WebClient`.

 Let's now configure the OAuth 2.0 client registration.
-Edit the cart-service `application.yml` and add security.oauth2 properties.
+Edit the cart-service `application.yml` and add `security.oauth2` properties.
+The values for the `{...}` placeholders should be in the `.okta.env` file you generated earlier.

 The `cart-service` is a resource server and an OAuth 2.0 client at the same time.
 The final configuration must be:

 ```yml
 server: